Canada to play for gold at World Juniors after beating Russia 5-0 in semifinals

 Russian goaltender Yaroslav Askarov struggled to hang on to his stick at times and stopped 30-of-34 shots.

-Devon Levi had 28 saves to collect his third shutout of the tournament.
+Levi had 28 saves to collect his third shutout of the tournament, tying a record set by Canada’s Justin Pogge in 2006.

+But the young netminder isn’t focused on getting his name in the record books.

+“It’s something to maybe look at after the tournament, but the job’s not done yet,” Levi said.

 Russia got on the board with less than three minutes to go in the second period only to have its goal disallowed.